Jiggorama/DnD-Character-Creator/README.md

 ```

 ## Change Log
--Original plan was to incorporate character attributes on the display page.
+- Original plan was to incorporate character attributes on the display page.
 I thought spells would be a little more interesting so I swapped the two.
 Future updates should include attributes.
--Used two images instead of one in order to save on space and having to source an additional 100 images for each race/class combination.
+- Used two images instead of one in order to save on space and having to source an additional 100 images for each race/class combination.